 Sitting isn’t easy.
 First, it takes an attitude adjustment.
 Just because you’re sitting, don’t think for a second that your coaches aren’t watching you.
 They want to see if you’re staying involved, watching the game intently, and learning from what’s going on out on the field.
 They want to see if you’re a team guy, or if you’re pulling only for yourself.
 It doesn’t mean you have to like being on the bench, but they want to see that you understand that it’s a team game and you are willing to help the team, even when you’re not getting your way.
 Believe it or not, bench players can make big difference in outcomes, even if they don’t get in the game.
 Second, you have to stay prepared to go into the game at a moment’s notice.
 You never know when a guy is going to get hurt, or is going to do something that causes the coach to pull him from the game.
 You have to be ready both mentally and physically to do one of the most difficult things in sports—come off the bench and be ready to hit the ground running.
 Finally, make practice your game.
 For bench players, practice becomes the place where you can show the coach that you deserve a shot.
 Practice hard, stay focused on improving, and keep being ready to take advantage of your in-game opportunity when it comes.

-You never want to get used to being on the bench, but here are a few tips for adjusting to life on the bench.
+You never want to get used to being on the pine, but here are a few tips for adjusting to life on the bench.